yjwong1999/Yolov5_DeepSort_Face/README.md

 conda deactivate # if you are in other conda environment conda env create -f environment.yml conda activate opensphere

+bash scripts/dataset_setup_valiadation_only.sh    # if you only want to train with your custom dataset OR bash scripts/dataset_setup.sh                     # if you want to train with VGG Face 2 dataet OR bash scripts/dataset_setup_ms1m.sh                # if you want to train with ms1m dataset
 ```

 - Get QMUL-SurvFace dataset